-- 79. (1) An airline shall have the following obligations in the event of an oversold flight: - (i) ensure that the smallest practicable number of persons holding confirmed reserved space on that flight are denied boarding involuntarily; - (ii) request for volunteers for denied boarding before applying boarding priority.
+- 79. (1) An air carrier may overbook a scheduled flight in contemplation of the possibility of some passengers not showing up for that flight. - (2) An airline shall have the following obligations in the event of an oversold flight: - (i) ensure that the smallest practicable number of persons holding confirmed reserved space on that flight are denied boarding involuntarily; - (ii) request for volunteers for denied boarding before applying boarding priority.